Overview of DSS

 - Too much DSS dependency

-Where We Can Use DSS?
+Where Can We Use DSS?

 There are so many ways where we can use DSS.
 We can use the Clinical decision support system for medical diagnosis.
 The bank loan officer can use DSS to verify the credit of a loan applicant or an engineering company that is working on various projects and wants to make sure if they can be competitive with their expenditures.
-DSS is mostly used in business and management which helps for the identification of negative trends, and better allocation of business
+DSS is mostly used in business and management, which helps for the identification of negative trends, and better allocation of business

 DSS is no longer limited to large, bulky mainframe computers as technology continues to move forward.
-DSS is basically a software application hence it can be loaded with laptops, Tabs.
+DSS is basically a software application; hence it can be loaded with laptops, Tabs.
 Also, some DSS applications can be accessed via mobile devices.
 For the user who travels commonly, DSS flexibility is extremely beneficial.
 This allows you to be always well informed, which allows you to make the best decisions at all times for your business and clients.
 The ideal systems are able to use and analyze information to make user choices.
-DSS includes data focuses on the target or forecast revenue and sales, time periods sales figures, and other inventories.
+DSS includes data focuses on the target or forecast revenue and sales, time periods, sales figures, and other inventories.

 This has been a guide to What is DSS?.
-Here we have discussed the Components of DSS and the various Types of DSS along with its Advantages and Disadvantages.
+Here we have discussed the Components of DSS and the Various Types of DSS along with its Advantages and Disadvantages.
 You may also look at the following articles to learn more –